Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ## Final step

-Now that we installed the driver, confirm that it's built by running:
+Now that we installed the driver, confirm that it's built or not by running:

 ```bash
 modinfo -F version nvidia
 ```
 In the output you should see the driver version number.
 If you see an error then it's still being built.
-Wait for a minute and retry running the command
+Wait for a minute and retry running the command.

 When the output is correct then you are finally done with the installation!
 Reboot your system.